The most decisive event in your life is when you discover you are not your thoughts or emotions.

 “The most decisive event in your life is when you discover you are not your thoughts or emotions.
 Instead, you can be present as the awareness behind the thoughts and emotions.” – Eckhart Tolle

-The way in which we come to the realization that we are not our thoughts and emotions is not by avoiding these feelings, but by witnessing these experiences as they are happening, and finding that my witnessing is done by the part of me that sees from a higher vantage point.
-A higher dimension.
+The way in which we come to the realization that we are not our thoughts and emotions is not by avoiding these feelings, but by witnessing these experiences as they are happening, and finding that the witnessing is done by the part of me that sees from a higher vantage point.
+A higher dimension of my consciousness.

 By allowing what is present to be felt, I am practicing seeing through the eyes of my soul and with more practice, I am also more likely to take action from my higher self.